MagmeticForce/Math_Writer/README.md

     * M is integral
     * , is ,
     * . is .
     * Shift is Shift.
 Use it to do "Shift + Arrows" to pan/scroll, or use it while in Regular Keyboard Mode.
 * BOTTOM ROW
     * Alt switches to Regular Keyboard Mode, where you can type letters instead of placing math symbols.
 You can also place symbols such as !, @, #, etc in this mode too just like you would if you were typing like usual.
     * Arrow keys move the cursor.
 Use "Shift + Arrow Keys" to scroll/pan

-Pleas note that the following keyys are not supported in Regular keyboard Mode:
+Pleas note that the following keys are not supported in Regular Keyboard Mode:
 * tilda (`) or wavy dash (~)
+* Enter
+* Caps Lock

 Using this software may be a bit slow at first since you must get familiar with the keys.
-However, it's much better than handwriting every symbol (sine you can place a symbol with just the press of a keyboard button), and in addition, you will become fastr and faster at using this program the more you use it.
+However, it's much better than handwriting every symbol given the fact that you can place each symbol with just the press of a keyboard button, and in addition, you will become faster and faster at using this program the more you use it.
+Once you get familiar with this software, writing math work will be much easier and much faster, and overall just much more efficient.

+Happy problem solving! :)